Category Archives: General

 What went wrong with the board?

-Many, if not most, residential diving boards have a fiberglass top and bottom but the core is wood.
-Through the tears, rotting wood was plainly visible.
+Many, if not most, residential diving boards have a fiberglass top, sides and bottom but the core is wood.
+Through the in the fiberglass rotting wood was plainly visible.
 I put the board on sawhorses, put the old supporting board underneath it and flipped the diving board over to access the bottom.
 Again, the diving board was resting on the old supporting board – I new that if I didn’t support it, the odds were high that it might snap.
 Once supported, I used a diamond masonry cutting wheel in my 4.5″ Ryobi cordless grinder to slice off the torn fiberglass to see what was going on.
 I had a hunch that If I could salvage the top of the board, I could fix the bottom and I was right.

 Important Safety Comment: Wear eye protection and a quality face mask (N95 or better) when you are cutting or sanding on fiberglass.
 You don’t want stuff getting in your eyes or lungs.
 I also wear gloves to protect my hands.